Monday, December 1, 2008

 Though not one of the most remarkable works of Austen,Mansfield Park is a novel which rose much interest among the mass

-Yes,those of you who like to read classics, this probably is not one of the best boast in favour of your interests but what the hell,Austen is Austen!
+Yes,those of you who like to read classics, this probably is not one of the best of e kind but what the hell,Austen is Austen!

-Fanny is not the gossip raising beauty, and nor much of an outspoken girl,but since she is the heroin at the end every one goes in her favour.
+Fanny is not the gossip raising beauty, and nor much of an outspoken girl,but since she is the heroin at the end of the day every one and evhingeryt goes in her favour.

-When the new hotshot brothers and sister Mary and Henry Crawford arrive in her neighbour,every one get drugged by their charm,and steps towards derailment.But obviously none of this could touch our Fanny.
+When the new hotshot brother and sister-Mary and Henry Crawford arrive in her neighbourhood,every one gets drugged by their charm,and steps towards derailment.But obviously none of this affected our Fanny.

-Henry Crawford at last becomes aware of the unconventional beauty in Fanny and proposes marriage to her.But our righteous and shy fanny,lost her heart to Edmund who gave his to Mary Crawford.being Refused by Fanny,frustrated Henry Crawford elopes and has a one night stand with Edmund's married sister Maria
+Henry Crawford at last becomes aware of the unconventional beauty in Fanny and proposes marriage to her.But our righteous and shy fanny,gave her heart to Edmund who gave his to Mary Crawford.Being refused by Fanny,frustrated Henry Crawford elopes and has a one night stand with Edmund's married sister Maria

 Reality dawns on everyone and the spotlight again returns to Fanny